smartlook/segment-smartlook-ios/README.md

 [Smartlook](https://smartlook.com) records users on websites and in mobile apps.
 With features that allow you to find useful information even in thousands of recordings in no time.

 Smartlook integration to Segment is intentionally very lightweight.
-As Smartlook records more than just analytics data, it is not possible using just Segment "cloud" intergration, and Smartlook must be, via this integration library, added to your app.
+As Smartlook records more than just analytics data, it is not possible using just Segment "cloud" integration, and Smartlook must be, via this integration library, added to your app.

-Examples given in this documentation are in Swift, however, both this integration layer and Smartlook istelf are programmed in ObjC and fully compatible with ObjC apps.
+Examples given in this documentation are in Swift, however, both this integration layer and Smartlook itself are programmed in ObjC and fully compatible with ObjC apps.

-## Instalation
+## Installation

-In your `Podfile` add
+In your `Podfile`, add

 ```ruby
 pod 'Segment-Smartlook'